Jump to the content

 Working children fight for their rights

-The "man -eating mountain" is called the Cerro Rico in the Bolivian Potosí - a symbol for the exploitation of Latin America's indigenous people.
-Thousands died to promote silver and tin for the Spanish colonial men.
-"It is a Potosí value" has become a fixed saying to express the great value of something.
-And the Cerro Rico still appears to many as a promise on wealth.
-Numerous mining cooperatives go into the mountain uncontrolled and uncoordinated, still work and die children in the insufficiently secured shafts.
-The mountain is so perforated that in 2011 a 700 square meter crater opened at its summit, which had to be poured out with concrete.
+The "man-eating mountain" is the name given to Cerro Rico in Potosí, Bolivia – a symbol of the exploitation of Latin America's indigenous peoples.
+Tens of thousands died mining silver and tin for the Spanish colonial rulers.
+"It's worth a Potosí" has become a common saying to express the great value of something.
+And for many, Cerro Rico still represents a promise of wealth.
+Numerous mining cooperatives blast their way into the mountain unchecked and uncoordinated; children still work and die in the inadequately secured shafts.
+The mountain is so riddled with holes that in 2011 a 700-square-meter crater opened on its summit, which had to be filled with concrete.

-Today, social worker Luz from Terre des Hommes partner organization PASOCAP (Pastoral Social Cáritas Potosí) has come to the mountain.
-The air is thin at an altitude of over 4,000 meters, and it is dusty.
+Today, social worker Luz from Terre des Hommes partner organization PASOCAP (Pastoral Social Cáritas Potosí) came up the mountain.
+The air is thin at over 4,000 meters altitude, and it's dusty.
 Two boys are playing with a spinning top in front of a mine.
-Luz learns that although they don't work in the tunnels, they earn money guarding the mine entrance.
+Luz learns that although they don't work in the mines, they earn money by guarding the mine entrance.
 They attend school.
-Luz tells the two children about the services offered by PASOCAP.
-"There are games, a theater group, homework help, meals, and counseling services for working children ," she explains.
-In addition, the on-site bakery offers an opportunity to earn money and receive training that is much more secure than working in the mountains.
-She invites the two boys to check out the open meetings at PASOCAP.
+Luz tells the two children about PASOCAP's services.
+"There are recreational activities, a theater group, homework help, meals, and counseling services for working children ," she explains.
+She adds that the on-site bakery also offers an opportunity to earn money and receive training that is much safer than working in the mine.
+She invites the two boys to come and check out PASOCAP's open meetings.

-At the center of Pasocap, 30 young trade unionists are now exchange ideas about the situation of working children in Bolivia.
-It is not easy: by 2014, an absolute ban on child labor was made in Bolivia.
-Nevertheless, the number of working children was and is very high.
-An estimated three million children between the ages of five and 17 work in Bolivia, which corresponds to almost 30 percent of the total population.
-There is not only exploitial child labor, many children work, for example, as street sellers, shoe cleaners, load carriers or in restaurants.
+Today, 30 young trade unionists are meeting at the PASOCAP center to discuss the situation of working children in Bolivia.
+It's a complex issue: Until 2014, child labor was completely banned in Bolivia.
+Despite this, the number of working children was and remains very high.
+An estimated three million children between the ages of five and 17 work in Bolivia, representing almost 30 percent of the total population.
+Exploitative child labor isn't limited to the mines; many children work as street vendors, shoe shiners, porters, or in restaurants, for example.

-But if you work in illegality, you cannot defend yourself against exploitation, you are not entitled to social benefits or minimum wages.
-That is why thousands of children organized in children's unions had campaigned for a law that was supposed to legalize child labor in exceptional cases.
-Dangerous activities such as work in the mines should continue to be prohibited, instead children should be secured by the youth welfare office, including all social benefits and basic employee rights, which gives children time for school and leisure and gets them out of illegality.
+But those who work illegally cannot defend themselves against exploitation and have no right to social benefits or a minimum wage.
+That's why thousands of children, organized in child unions, campaigned for a law that would legalize child labor in exceptional cases.
+Dangerous activities like working in mines should remain prohibited; instead, children should be given access to safe, child welfare-monitored work, including all social benefits and basic employee rights, allowing them time for school and leisure and bringing them out of illegality.

 A place to be a child

-In the hall of the theater group, children whiz back and forth and look for their props and costumes together, the older children help the younger ones.
-The social worker Luz is everywhere.
-She supports the children in the theater rehearsal, talks to them about problems in family and work, offers concrete assistance or simply a shoulder to leave.
+In the hall, children from the theater group dart back and forth, gathering their props and costumes, the older children helping the younger ones.
+Social worker Luz is everywhere at once.
+She supports the children during the theater rehearsal, talks to them about family and work problems, offers concrete assistance, or simply provides a shoulder to cry on.

-Then the demonstration starts.
-The piece developed by the children and adolescents is about violence in the family and manages to present this serious topic in an entertaining way, accompanied by a lot of music and dance.
-The children who are not on stage themselves sit on their chairs, fever and call the actors tips.
-Those who don't keep it inside play football outside.
+Then the performance begins.
+The play, developed by the children and teenagers, deals with domestic violence and manages to present this serious topic in an entertaining way, accompanied by plenty of music and dance.
+The children who aren't on stage themselves sit spellbound in their seats, eagerly following along and shouting out tips to the actors.
+Those who can't stay indoors play football outside.

 Your support for strong children!